J. Timothy Hunt

-James Timothy Hunt (born April 1, 1959) is an American-Canadian author and journalist.
+James Timothy Hunt (born April 1, 1959) is an American-Canadian author, journalist, and script supervisor.
 He has also written children's books under the pen name Tim Beiser.

 Biography

 Hunt was born and raised in Los Angeles, California, and attended university in Montana, receiving a B.S. in Economics and Business Administration from Rocky Mountain College in 1981.
 He became a Canadian citizen in 2004, and resides in Toronto, Ontario, Canada, and Grignan, France, with his husband, Morton Beiser and twin sons, Daniel and Rowan.

 Publishing

-During his 16 years as a resident of New York City, he became known as a playwright and author of science fiction short stories.
-His plays Angel Fire and The Lunatic were presented Off-Off Broadway.
-His short fiction can be found in the anthologies Lovers and Other Monsters and Don't Open This Book, both published by Doubleday.
-He has been writer in residence three times at the Helene Wurlitzer Foundation of New Mexico, and was the founder of The Writers' Workout creative writing studio in New York.
+Hunt is the author of nine published books.
+He has been nominated twice for Canada's Governor General's Awards, and four times for Canadian National Magazine Awards.
+He has received two Canada Council Grants for writing and has been writer in residence three times at the Helene Wurlitzer Foundation of New Mexico.
 He received a B.A.A. in Journalism from Toronto's Ryerson University in 1999.

-Hunt has written for many publications in Canada, including National Post Business, Toronto Life, Elm Street, Reader's Digest, and Saturday Night.
-A feature article in Saturday Night in June 2000 about Owens Wiwa, brother of controversially-executed Nigerian environmentalist Ken Saro-Wiwa, was expanded in 2005 into a book about the ordeal, The Politics of Bones.
+Hunt has written for several Canadian newspapers and magazines, including National Post Business, Toronto Life, Elm Street, Reader's Digest, and Saturday Night.
+A feature article in Saturday Night in June 2000 about Nigerian environmentalist Ken Saro-Wiwa was expanded in 2005 into the book The Politics of Bones.

 In 2007, Hunt began writing children's fiction for Tundra Books under the pseudonym Tim Beiser.

-He is the author of Bradley McGogg, the Very Fine Frog published by Tundra Books (2009).
-In his "fresh" rhyming verses, Beiser employs "all the tricks of the trade, such as enjambment, sound echoes, and internal rhyme."
+Hunt's first work of literary fiction, The Museum of Lies was published by Clink Street Publishing in February, 2025.